ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Don t assume you are in any way superior due to your mastery of technical language, or worse, make your audi - ence feel inferior for their lack of knowledge.
 I don t want to get too technical for you is a great way to turn off an audience.

-In general, try to keep your explanations as simple and con - cise as you can.
+In general, try to keep your explanations as simple and concise as you can.
 Avoid going down rabbit holes that might be a distraction or otherwise disengage your audience.

-51

-2. Hiring and Interviewing
+## Hiring and Interviewing

 Hiring effectively is one of your highest-impact activities as a technical leader and one of the most challenging to get right.
 You will often find yourself trying to recruit talent in a supply-constrained market and com - peting against other companies that might have deeper pockets than yours.
 Your top candidates will likely receive other competing job offers, which means you not only need to qualify candidates but convince them that your opportunity is the right one for them.